Pros and cons of having your cameras smashed

-You can also check availability of network resources (modem, website, etc).
-Enter the address of a network resource (for example, IP address) and interval of availability check.
+System health monitoring goes a longer way with Xeoma solution and lets it check availability of network resources (modem, website, etc) too.
+To do that, just enter the address of a network resource (for example, IP address) and interval of availability check.

 “Problem Detector” can also save information to a log file

 The log file is named ProblemsDetector.log.
 It can be found in the Logs folder in Xeoma’s folder.
-There are many messages the log may contain, here is the full list:
+There are many messages the log may contain about scene change or system health issues, here is the full list: